Smartavia: Under Aeroflot

 In August 2004, Aeroflot acquired 51% of the airline, with the rest being held by Aviainvest.
 The company was renamed Aeroflot-Nord, becoming Aeroflot's second regional airline.

 When the contract with Aeroflot ended on 1 December 2009, the airline operated independently as Nordavia.
-Because of the bad press the subsidiary received following the Aeroflot Flight 821 disaster, and Russian aviation officials' 15 July 2009 imposition of restrictions (including a ban on international charter tours) on then Aeroflot-Nord flight operations due to insufficient security and bad finances, Aeroflot distanced itself from Nordavia.
+Because of the bad press the subsidiary received following the Aeroflot Nord Flight 821 disaster, and Russian aviation officials' 15 July 2009 imposition of restrictions (including a ban on international charter tours) on then Aeroflot-Nord flight operations due to insufficient security and bad finances, Aeroflot distanced itself from Nordavia.

 Partnership with NordStar

-In June 2011, Aeroflot sold the airline to Norilsk Nickel for a US$235 million, but it only costed net $7 million, due to assumption of company's debt.
+In June 2011, Aeroflot sold the airline to Norilsk Nickel for a US$235 million, reduced to net $7 million, due to assumption of company's debt.
 On December 1, 2011, Norilsk Nickel reported that Nordavia was to be merged in Taimyr Air Company.
 However, the Federal Antimonopoly Service blocked the merger of Nordavia with Taimyr Air Company, and Nordavia was ultimately sold to Sergey Kuznetsov, the owner of Red Wings Airlines, in March 2016.

 Partnership with Red Wings Airlines

 To increase business power, Red Wings Airlines and Nordavia decided to merge.
-In April 2017, under Red Wings' ownership, it was announced that the airline would change its name to SmartAvia from Q3 2017.
+In April 2017, under Red Wings' ownership, it was announced that the airline would change its name to Smartavia from Q3 2017.
 In addition to the new brand, the airline planned to also introduce a new livery, still in Nordavia's colors (blue, orange, gray) but with a design that moves away from its Aeroflot ancestry.
 The new branding was planned to debut on the airline's Airbus A320-200 aircraft, however these aircraft were instead delivered to Red Wings after the airline decided to continue using its Boeing 737 aircraft, accepting its first Boeing 737-700 in May 2018, by then still retaining its Nordavia name and brand identity.
 On 20 March 2019, it was announced that the merging of Nordavia with Red Wings airlines was canceled.